 7 Tips for creating anonymous surveys

-- Communicate your intentions
+Communicate your intentions

 Communicate what information you will and won’t collect, who will be assessing the feedback, and how you intend to follow up (if at all).
-Let them know any extra steps you are taking to ensure their answers are anonymous and outline what you plan to do with their responses after the survey.
+Let them know any extra steps you are taking to ensure their answers are anonymous, and outline what you plan to do with their feedback after the survey.

-- Use the right platform
+Use the right platform

 Not all survey platforms offer Respondent Anonymity Assurance (RAA), one of the only ways to be sure that your survey is truly anonymous.
 QuestionPro is the only online survey provider that can enable RAA for all questions.
-It is extremely important for your research quality because once activated, the protections RAA-enabled surveys provide cannot be rescinded.
-That means participants, contacts, and even the survey creator cannot request access to identifying information after the fact.
-It protects anonymous survey respondents and the integrity of your data.
+It is extremely important for your research quality because of the protections.
+RAA-enabled surveys provide cannot be rescinded once activated.

-- Disable custom variables or data collection
+Disable custom variables or data collection

 Write questions carefully

 You might think your questions can’t be linked to any individual respondent, but that depends on the possible answers.
 As we mentioned earlier, watch for questions that reveal specific information about individuals, their family members, or experiences that may be unique to them or someone with their background.

 It doesn’t mean you can’t ask demographic questions.
 Just word them very carefully and consider possible answers as you go.
-If you need to ask these types of questions, consider using a randomly selected sample of participants or broaden your sample to people outside your community (as the student attempted to do in example 3).
+If you need to ask these questions, consider using a randomly selected sample of participants or broaden your sample to people outside your community (as the student attempted to do in example 3).

-- Write the survey holistically
+Write the survey holistically

 While one question might not identify individual respondents on its own, a combination of them could.
-If you must ask relatively personal questions because of the nature of your anonymous survey, limit these as much as possible.
+If you must ask relatively personal questions because of the nature of your anonymous surveys, limit these as much as possible.
 The wrong combination of questions is like a puzzle that researchers (or data thieves) can solve with some sleuthing.

-- Understand your demographic
+Understand your demographic

 Selecting participants for an anonymous online survey can go a couple of ways.
 If you are surveying a particular group of people, you can write your questions more mindfully when you know about recipients as a demographic.
-It might sound counter-intuitive, but when you know some statistics about this group, you can determine which questions might reveal respondents’ identity.
+It might sound counter-intuitive, but when you know some statistics about this group, you can determine which questions might reveal respondents’ identities.

-For example, say you’re conducting an employee engagement survey, and you already know that only 20 percent of the employees are women.
+For example, say you’re conducting an employee engagement survey and already know that only 20 percent of the employees are women.
 Asking your participants to indicate their gender will make it easy to narrow down the origins of other responses, as will questions that tend to gather feedback related to commonly shared gendered experiences.
 It might seem like a simple, general question, but that depends on who participates in your survey.

-- Survey a large sample
+Survey a large sample

 Consider the largest group of people you can include in your survey and anticipate relevant results.
 Collect the feedback via an anonymous online survey following the best practices mentioned above, and your survey could reach relevant participants across several regions and demographics.